devilAPI/PastebinDownloader/README.md

 Windows:
 ```
-1. Download the Repository
+1. Click on "Releases"
-2. Extract the Repository on your Desktop
+2. Click on "sownlaoder.py"
+3. Go to your Downloads Folder
-3. Double Click on downlaoder.py
+4. Double Click on downlaoder.py
 ```